-NMOMe (N-bombs) are a class of psychedelic drugs under the 2CI family.
-There are dozens of different compounds in this group, but the most common, by far, is a chemical called 25I-N-BOMe.
+NBOMe (N-bombs) are a class of psychedelic drugs within the greater phenethylamine family.
+There are dozens of different NBOMe compounds in this group, but the most common, by far, is a chemical called 25I-N-BOMe.

 These compounds work through the same mechanisms as LSD, DMT, psilocybin, and mescaline.
 They activate the 5-HT2A and 5-HT2C serotonin receptors — causing the characteristic hallucinations.

 Unlike these other psychedelics, NBOMe is much less likely to lead to introspective thoughts than other psychedelics.
 They have a strong visual component but lack the spiritual or empathetic effects inherent to LSD or magic mushrooms.